 If for any reason a team decides to leave the tournament waters early, competitors must try to contact the director, prior to leaving the tournament.

-NEW 26. *Speeding and no Wake Zones:
+27. *Speeding and no Wake Zones:

 Penalty: The penalty for a speeding or wake violation includes a strike against the 3 Strike sportsmanship policy.
 If the 3rd strike occurs during a tournament the tournament director may elect to disqualify the team(s) from the tournament.